I Should Have Stayed In Bed

 Traffic was uncharacteristically light, the roads were dry, and EVERYTHING fell into line.

-I pulled off the highway at the first exit in Barrie at what can only be described as the single busiest road in the world.
+I pulled off the highway at what can only be described as the single busiest road in the world.
 It was New Delhi busy: 10 lanes of stopped traffic going either to or from one of the several massive Smart Centre Plazas, or the giant Costco.
+It was Saturday friggin’ rush hour and literally everybody in Barrie needed 4 litre jugs of peanut butter and/or Smart Centre stuff.

-Looking back, the venti Pike I ordered was probably a bad addition to my belly, because after losing 20 minutes on the 401, and another 20 minutes in Barrie, I was now under the gun and would not have time to stop again.
+Except looking back–and I only saw this an hour later–the venti Pike I ordered was probably a bad addition to my belly, because after losing 20 minutes reshuffling my load (geez that sounds dirty), and another 20 minutes peeing and venti piking in Barrie, I was now under the gun and would not have time to stop again.

 At least the weather was co-operating.

 And then the pee hit again.
-It hit like a giant sloppy slap in the face.
+It hit like a massive, sloppy, slap in the face.
 Whoa, that was a horrible visual.
 It hit like…I don’t know what it hit me like because my brain was swimming.

-In the space between Barrie and Parry Sound, aside from a rest stop at Severn Falls, and another when you pass Highway 12, the only thing that exists is the space between Barrie and Parry Sound.
+In the space between Barrie and Parry Sound, aside from a rest stop at Severn Falls, and another when you pass Highway 12, the only thing that exists…is the space between Barrie and Parry Sound.
 Rocks lakes and trees and that’s pretty much it.
-It was beautiful, but not conducive to a roadside stop.
-At both opportunities, I thought “Next one”.
+It was beautiful, but not conducive to a roadside pee.

 Well that was dumb.
 About an hour later, out of time and full of pee, I HAD TO STOP.